Corzan® CPVC Ducting Hangers and Supports

-Corzan® CPVC Ducting requires fewer supports at elevated temperatures than other thermoplastic duct systems thanks to its exceptional heat resistance—a significant cost-savings advantage.
+Corzan® CPVC ducting requires fewer supports at elevated temperatures than other thermoplastic ducting systems thanks to its exceptional heat resistance—a significant cost-savings advantage.

 Proper support spacing is dependent on the: